Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Related Work

 \subsection{Multiparty Computation Approaches to Secure Neural Network Inference}

-Multiparty computation approaches to secure neural network inference have traditionally been limited by both computation and communication, and prior lines of work focus on reducing these system costs while maintaining privacy during execution.
-Early secure machine learning systems like SecureML \cite{secureml, deepsecure, cryptflow, mp_spdz} address the issue of secure computation for simpler, linear machine learning models like logistic regression and use traditional multiparty computation techniques \cite{mp_spdz} in their algorithms.
-More recently, specialized systems have emerged that specifically target secure neural network inference, including works like Minionn, Gazelle and Delphi \cite{minionn, gazelle, delphi, muse, cryptflow, deepreduce, sphynx, circa}.
-These advances have successively optimized the linear portions of secure neural network inference (via techniques like preprocessing linear layers with homomorphic encryption) to the point where linear operations for secure neural network inference are effectively free in terms of runtime during inference \cite{delphi}.
-Significantly, state-of-the-art techniques like Minionn, Gazelle, and Delphi all still use garbled circuits to compute nonlinear activation functions (e.g: ReLU) \cite{minionn, gazelle, delphi, sec_quant_training, sec_quant_inference}.
-This approach incurs notable drawbacks including high communication costs at inference time (leading to drastic runtime slowdowns) and significant storage costs.
-While there have been some recent works that have tried to reduce the system costs imposed by garbled circuits \cite{sphynx, deepreduce, circa}, these works have primarily focused on solutions that work in tandem with garbled circuits, instead of eliminating them altogether.
+Multiparty computation approaches to secure neural network inference have been limited by the costs of computing both the linear and nonlinear portions of the network \citep{secureml, deepsecure, cryptflow, mp_spdz}.
+Recent works like Minionn, Gazelle and Delphi \citep{minionn, gazelle, delphi, muse, cryptflow, deepreduce, sphynx, circa} have optimized the linear operations of secure neural network inference via techniques like preprocessing to the point they are no longer a major system bottleneck \citep{delphi}.
+Hence, current state-of-the-art approaches to secure inference like Minionn, Gazelle, Delphi, and CrypTFlow2 are primarily bottlenecked by nonlinear operations.
+Specifically, these approaches rely on garbled circuits, or a circuit-based protocol, to compute nonlinear activation functions (e.g: ReLU) \citep{minionn, gazelle, delphi, sec_quant_training, sec_quant_inference}, resulting in notable drawbacks including high communication, runtime and storage costs.

-Unlike prior approaches to mitigate the cost of nonlinear activation functions for secure neural network inference, our approach addresses the problems posed by garbled circuits by eliminating garbled circuits altogether.
-Our method is centered around precomputing lookup tables containing the encrypted results of nonlinear activation functions, and using quantization to reduce the size of these tables.
+Our approach addresses the problems posed by garbled circuits by eliminating them altogether.
+Our method is centered around precomputing lookup tables containing the encrypted results of nonlinear activation functions, and using quantization to reduce the size of these tables to make them practical.